jennomics/WorkflowPaper/16S rDNA Sequencing and Analysis (Organism Identification).md

 ###Edit and Create a Consensus Sequence
 Once all of your files are in the fastq format, move all of them to the Sanger_seq folder in which you saved the merge_sanger_16s.pl script.
 Use the terminal to navigate to within this folder.
 Then, type:

-    cd Desktop/Sanger_seq/
+    cd Desktop/Sanger_seq

-The syntax to run the script is
+Then, to run the script, type:

+    perl merge\_sanger\_16s.pl file1.fastq file2.fastq
+The script will return one of 2 messages:
+    +"Found N conflicting case(s) during merging of X residues" or
+    +"Not enough data to overlap confidently."

+The newly merged file will be saved as file1_merged.fasta and can be uploaded to BLAST for identification.